 Associate Professor Chris Ling is designing and building new materials into lithium-ion batteries to improve their performance.

 The power-to-weight ratio of lithium-ion batteries has led them to dominate consumer electronics and early electric vehicles.
-As part of his fellowship, Chris hopes to design and build new materials into these batteries that will improve their performance – making them smaller, safer and more powerful – with a particular focus on large-scale automotive and renewable energy storage applications.
+Chris hopes to design and build new materials into these batteries that will improve their performance – making them smaller, safer and more powerful – with a particular focus on large-scale automotive and renewable energy storage applications.

 Associate Professor Tara Murphy is conducting radio observations of gravitational wave events.

 The discovery of gravitational waves earlier this year is undoubtedly one of the most exciting scientific discoveries of the century, says astrophysicist Tara.
 It will open up new windows to astronomy and explaining the universe.
-As part of her fellowship, Tara will collaborate with the international team that discovered gravitational waves to conduct radio follow-up observations of gravitational wave events and develop a pipeline to automatically process datasets for all future follow-up observations.
+Tara will collaborate with the international team that discovered gravitational waves to conduct radio follow-up observations of gravitational wave events and develop a pipeline to automatically process datasets for all future follow-up observations.